Type 2 Diabetes and Exercise

 Before starting a new exercise, be mindful of the following:

-- Consult a doctor immediately in case of chest pain or breathlessness.
+- Consult a doctor immediately if you experience chest pain or breathlessness